 2.14.
-RAIDShieldTM Protection
+RAIDShield Protection

 Each redundant RAID is protected by a mechanism called the RAIDShield.
 When a disk in a well-functioning -- not degraded or failed -- redundant RAID exhibits a block read error, the RAIDShield is enacted to calculate the block contents from the remaining disks in the array.
 RAIDShield then writes the block to the "failed" disk and then rereads it to permit the disk to internally remap the bad sector(s).
 Whether or not this is successful, the user will be notified by a syslog diagnostic of the attempt.
+As disks become ever larger the likelihood of sector read errors increases.
+RAIDShield corrections do not necessarily indicate a drive needs to be replaced.

 A special case occurs if the RAIDShield is enacted to recover from a failure on a disk in a raid5 when the parity is not yet initialized.
 This can occur when the raid5 is first created, but is more common when the appliance goes down without cleanly releasing the raid5.
 In the latter case the parity for the row containing the failure is likely to be correct and can be relied upon to reconstruct the block.
-Since this cannot be guaranteed, however, RAIDShield will take the lblade offline to protect the user from potential data corruption.
-The user must acknowledge the potential error by running the online command twice to bring the lblade back online.
+Since this cannot be guaranteed, however, RAIDShield will take the LUN offline to protect the user from potential data corruption.
+The user must acknowledge the potential error by running the online command twice to bring the LUN back online.
 As expected, syslog messages are generated at every step.